cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ###### Characteristics:

 * A shared ownership model clearly defines who is responsible for platforms and their capabilities and what is expected of users.
-* Team script both the execution of the upgrade and any rollback strategies to keep risk and impact low
+* Teams script both the execution of the upgrade and any rollback strategies to keep risk and impact low

 ###### Examples Scenarios:

 * The users of virtual machines are not required to manage anything to do with version upgrades.
 Their only requirement is to have a stage in their delivery pipeline that contains a representative smoke test.
-They are then asked to declare their application as lower risk tolerance so as to wait for a fully hardened upgrade or higher tolerance to become an early adopter.
+They are then asked to declare their application as having lower risk tolerance so as to wait for a fully hardened upgrade or higher tolerance to become an early adopter.
 The virtual machine capability then manages the automated release of upgrades including rollbacks after either smoke test or canary release failures.

 ### Measurement
 <h4 style="color:gray"><i>What is the process for gathering and incorporating feedback and learning?</i></h4>